 If the publisher chooses to publish multiple UNLs simultaneously, they will be responsible for manually moving the current UNL to the v1 file at the appropriate time.

-To assist with migration of nodes, define a hard-coded path, /v2
+To assist with migration of nodes, define a hard-coded path, /v2, and

 that substring, add both the original URL and the URL with the path